This week's New York Times Bestsellers (September 7th)

 More inexpensive ebook goodies!

-You can get your hands on the digital edition of Joe Abercrombie's excellent Best Served Cold for only 2.99$ by following this Amazon Associate link.
+You can now download Margaret Weis and Tracy Hickman's Dragon Wing, first volume in the Death Gate Cycle, the authors' very best series, for only 3.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb: